adamsilver/adamsilver.io-jekyll/_posts/2014-01-02-dom-scripting-forms.md

 ## Accessing a control by name

 There are several types of controls such as inputs, selects and textareas that each allow user input.
 Having retrieved the controls earlier we can loop over each control or retrieve a particular control by index or name.

-Retrieving a control with the name “username”:
+Retrieving a control by name is as follows:

 	var usernameControl = loginControls.username;